We may receive compensation when you click on links to products from our partners.

 Employers are more interested in your skills and what you can do for them than they are in the fact that you earned a degree, so it’s important to include a skills section in your resume.
 You want to show employers that you are ready to take on any challenges you face and meet the demands of their business.

 Therefore, explicitly mention the skills you developed during your MBA studies, ensuring there is a mix of both hard and soft skills that demonstrate you are a good problem solver, an analytical thinker, and a team player – the most in-demand qualifications among employers today.
 Consider the focus of your MBA program and how it prepared you for new opportunities.
-Some MBA programs focus heavily on problem-solving, or financial skills, while programs like the Santa Clara MBA in California center on innovation and leadership.
+Some MBA programs focus heavily on problem-solving, or financial skills, while some programs center on innovation and leadership.
 Think about the work you did throughout your studies, from class assignments and case studies to group projects and presentations, and the skills you developed that would benefit an employer.

 “Whether you’re just starting out with your career decisions, and you’re not sure what you want to do, or you’re looking at ways to further your current career, or even if you’re hoping to make a career change sometime soon, you may want to look into what education can do for you.” – What Can Education Do For Your Career?